SILVER CROW BOOKS

 No Ordinary Life by Ann Baron

-No Ordinary Life, Ann Barron’s memoir of her extraordinary grandfather, due to be published on November 18th, is an impressive and very readable account of a life that was far from ordinary.
-From his early travels in the Middle East and lumberjack adventures in Canada, to the Western Front in WWI, followed by service in Palestine, John Barron was never far from the pulse of history.
+No Ordinary Life, Ann Barron’s memoir of her extraordinary grandfather, describes his early travels in the Middle East, lumberjack adventures in Canada, service on the Western Front in WWI, followed by service in Palestine.
 A military man, churchman and diplomat, the momentous changes he witnessed, and in which he played a part, still resonate in the Middle East today.
-When the Allies needed to supply the strategic island of Malta during WW2, he became their man on the ground in Alexandria, organising the shipments.
-On return to England, he held the post of the Archbishop’s Advisor on Middle Eastern church affairs and Lambeth Palace Archivist for twenty-one years, retiring in 1974.

 The Click of a Pebble by Barbara Spencer